Murder of Ahmaud Arbery: Cobb Judicial Circuit District Attorney

 The prosecution also introduced a statement to the GBI by William Bryan that Travis McMichael used a racist slur, "fucking nigger", while standing over Arbery's body, and testimony that Travis McMichael had previously used the same slur on previous occasions in social media postings and in text messages.
-During the Glynn County trial, the allegation of Travis stating "fucking nigger" was not brought forth to the jury since the only witness, William Bryan, chose not to testify during the trial; meanwhile, by the time legal arguments had concluded, the judge did not make a ruling on whether the social media posts and text messages could be used, so they were not introduced either.
+During the Glynn County trial, the allegation of Travis stating "fucking nigger" was not brought forth to the jury since the only witness, William Bryan, chose not to testify during the trial.
+By the time legal arguments had concluded, the judge did not make a ruling on whether the social media posts and text messages could be used, so they were not introduced either.

-The alleged use of these racist slurs could affect a federal hate crime trial in 2022.
-Although there may be some overlap in witnesses between the two cases, the federal trial is independent of the state trial and not affected by the state trial's outcome.
-Other evidence eventually not shown in the state trial by prosecutors, which can be considered in the federal trial, includes imagery of the Confederate flag on the McMichaels' truck.
+The use of racist slurs by Bryan and by both McMichaels in public social media posts and text messages were confirmed in an analysis presented to a jury by an FBI intelligence analyst; however, this information was not presented as evidence in the murder trial.
+Although there may have been some overlap in witnesses between the two cases, the federal trial was independent of the state trial and not affected by the state trial's outcome.
+Other evidence that ultimately was not shown by prosecutors in the state trial (and which was available for consideration in the federal trial) included images of the Confederate flag on the McMichaels' truck.

 On June 24, 2020, a Glynn County grand jury indictment was released against all three defendants, each on nine counts: malice murder, four counts of felony murder, two counts of aggravated assault, false imprisonment and criminal attempt to commit false imprisonment.

 At a hearing in July 2020, the three defendants waived arraignment and pleaded not guilty.
 During the hearing the lead prosecutor disclosed that Arbery's palm print had been found on the side of Bryan's truck and texts taken from Bryan's cellphone were "replete with racist remarks."
 At the conclusion of the hearing, the judge denied bond to Bryan.